Renting in Mazatlan: A Complete Guide for Expats (2026)

 Long-Term vs. Short-Term Strategy

-The smart approach for most expats: Spend 1–3 months in a furnished short-term rental (Airbnb or monthly rental) while you explore the city and neighborhoods.
+The smart approach for most expats: spend 1–3 months in a furnished short-term rental (Airbnb or monthly rental) while you explore the city and learn the neighborhoods.
 Then sign a longer-term lease once you know which area fits you.
-This avoids being locked into the wrong neighborhood before you've even explored.
+Locking into a 12-month lease in the wrong neighborhood is an expensive mistake.

 Ready to start your Mazatlan property search?
 Our local agents have access to listings that never make it to the public websites, and they know which landlords are reliable and which to avoid.